 Roll up!
 Roll up!
 Blackpool is the one-stop destination for all the fun of the fair.
 Britain’s archetypal seaside resort is home to the Golden Mile of beachfront candyfloss stalls, amusement arcades, fish-and-chip shops, bingo halls, pubs and piers.
-With numerous concerts, live music shows, and comedy circuses coming up in 2017 there’s never a better time to visit this bright, vibrant, seaside city.
+With numerous concerts, live music shows, and comedy circuses coming up, there’s never a better time to visit this bright, vibrant, seaside city.

 Looking for somewhere to stay?

-Just a 25 minute drive away from the bright lights of Blackpool sit the Brickhouse Cottages in Hambleton.
-Nestled amongst acres of beautiful English countryside, these cottages have been reviewed 4 times on our site and have an outstanding 5 stars!
+Just a 25-minute drive away from the bright lights of Blackpool are Brickhouse Cottages in Hambleton.
+Nestled amongst acres of beautiful English countryside, these cottages have been rated 5-star on Euan's Guide!
 Five of the cottages have a private, illuminated hot tub with hoist so you can relax in bubbles under the stars.
-One reviewer praised the cottages saying that it had ‘everything we needed including the hot tub, we shall certainly be going again.’
+One reviewer praised the cottages saying that theirs had ‘everything we needed including the hot tub, we shall certainly be going again.’